Iraqi Troops Recapture Kurdish-held Towns Along Iranian Border

 Kurdish forces, racked by political rivalry between two governing parties, failed to display unified resistance against the Iraqi troops and quickly retreated.
 Conflicting reports put the death toll as a result of a small skirmish outside Kirkuk early Monday at 12 people.

 The setback in Kirkuk and adjacent areas kicked off a blame game.
-Only weeks after the independence referendum in Kurdistan and the euphoria over it, there was growing discontent about the way the Kurdish leadership handled the situation.
+Only weeks after the independence referendum in Kurdistan and the euphoria over it, there was a growing discontent about the way the Kurdish leadership handled the situation.
 The U.S. largely remained silent, with President Donald J. Trump saying that Washington is not taking sides in the ongoing crisis.

 On Tuesday, the Iraqi government also captured last two oilfields outside Kirkuk and announced that the oil production had fully resumed.
 Officials promised to double the oil output soon.